 A cow is normally pregnant for slightly longer than nine months.
-The average length of pregnancy is approximately 283 days, but this figure is an average.
+The average length of pregnancy is approximately 283 days, but this figure is average.
 A 278-day gestation usually results in a smaller, lighter calf than a 288-day gestation.
-There are various factors that can affect the length of a pregnancy, such as breed, the sex of the calf, and even weather conditions.
+There are various factors that can affect the length of a pregnancy, such as a breed, the sex of the calf, and even weather conditions.

 How does a cow become pregnant?

 A cow may mate with a bull to get pregnant but a $emen injection is often used.
 Artificial insemination is more convenient as keeping bulls and feeding them isn’t necessary.

 When cows are inseminated by bulls, exact calving dates may not be known but cows are expected to calve within a recognized calving season.
 If they have not calved at the anticipated time, they need to be checked for a normal pregnancy.
 Testing for pregnancy is usually done about eight to ten weeks after insemination.

 How to tell a cow is ready to give birth